The Definitive Guide to Professional Tooth Whitening

 (This subject to conditions which include first use by a dental practitioner or under their direct supervision and that the patient is 18 years of age or over.)

 The change follows as an amendment to the EU Directive 76/768/EEC concerning cosmetic products.
 The amending Council Directive 2011/84/ EU was published in September 2011 requiring the UK Government to amend the law.
-The Cosmetic Products (Safety) (Amendment) Regulations 2012 (The ‘Regulations’) amend the previous regulations relating to tooth whitening.
+The Cosmetic Products (Safety) (Amendment) Regulations 2012 (The ‘Regulations’) amend the previous regulations relating to professional tooth whitening.

-The Regulations allow the use of Hydrogen Peroxide and other compounds or mixtures that release Hydrogen Peroxide, including Carbamide Peroxide and Zinc Peroxide, to be used for tooth whitening.
+The Regulations allow the use of Hydrogen Peroxide and other compounds or mixtures that release Hydrogen Peroxide, including Carbamide Peroxide and Zinc Peroxide, to be used for professional tooth whitening.
 The maximum concentration that may be used is 6% present or released.

 In broad terms, 10% Carbamide Peroxide content would yield a maximum of 3.6% Hydrogen Peroxide.
 Thus, the commonly used products containing 16% Carbamide Peroxide are permitted because they would normally be releasing less than 6% Hydrogen Peroxide.